 What is PageSpeed and Why Does it Matter?

-In this post, we take a look at Google PageSpeed and how it relates to customer satisfaction and sustainable web design.
+In this post, we take a look at Google PageSpeed and how it relates to customer satisfaction, energy use, and sustainable web design.

 Mightybytes recently announced the launch of Ecograder, a free tool that grades websites on sustainability.
 One of the metrics that we’ve used to determine how much energy that your website is consuming is your Google PageSpeed score.
-In this post, we’ll take a look at what that score means and how it relates to internet sustainability.
+Slow websites use more energy than their lean, efficient counterparts.
+Let’s take a look at what that score means and how it relates to internet sustainability.

 What is Google PageSpeed?